slint-ui/slint/docs/tutorial/src/memory_tile.md

 {{#include main_memory_tile.rs:tile}}
 ```

-Inside the `Rectangle` we place an `Image` element that loads an icon with the `@image-url()` macro.
-The path is
+Inside the <span class="hljs-built_in">Rectangle</span> we place an <span class="hljs-built_in">Image</span> element that
-relative to the folder in which the `Cargo.toml` is located.
-This icon and others we're going to
+loads an icon with the <span class="hljs-built_in">@image-url()</span> macro.
+The path is relative to the folder in which
-use later need to be installed first.
-You can download a [Zip archive](https://sixtyfps.io/blog/memory-game-tutorial/icons.zip)
+the `Cargo.toml` is located.
+This icon and others we're going to use later need to be installed first.
+You can download a
-that we have prepared and extract it with the following two commands:
+[Zip archive](https://sixtyfps.io/blog/memory-game-tutorial/icons.zip) that we have prepared and extract it with the
+following two commands:

 ```sh
 curl -O https://sixtyfps.io/blog/memory-game-tutorial/icons.zip